thomvaill/log4brains/README.md

 To do so, you are very welcome to [create a new feedback in the Discussions](https://github.com/thomvaill/log4brains/discussions/new?category=Feedback) or to reach out to me at <thomvaill@bluebricks.dev>.
 Thanks a lot 🙏

 Disclaimer: during the beta, some releases can introduce breaking changes without any warning.
-Therefore, we recommend you to pin exact versions of Log4brains in your `package.json` to be safe.

 ## Contributing